AbdurRaahimm/github-folder-downloader/README.md

 ## Features

+- Download a github repository.
 - Download a folder from a github repository.
 - Download a single file from a github repository.
+- See Folder and file structure.
+- Download the folder as a zip file.
+- See Folder Details.
+- Add back Button to go back to the previous folder.

 ## Technologies Used